West Virginia

 Student Eligibility

-Students must have attended public elementary or secondary schools for at least 45 full-time instruction days of the school year in which they apply or have been enrolled in public school for the entirety of the previous school year.
+Beginning with the 2026–2027 school year, all West Virginia school-age children will be eligible for Hope Scholarships.
+Until then, students must have attended public elementary or secondary schools for at least 45 full-time instruction days of the school year in which they apply or have been enrolled in public school for the entirety of the previous school year.
 All kindergarten students are eligible for a Hope Scholarship regardless of previous public school attendance.
-If the total amount of Hope Scholarship recipients in 2024 is less than five percent of West Virginia’s K–12 enrollment, then all K–12 students will be eligible for ESAs beginning in July 2026, regardless of whether they had previously been enrolled in a public school.
+Parents may renew their child’s Hope Scholarships each year after initial approval, up to a student’s high school graduation or when they turn 21 years old.

 EdChoice Expert Feedback

+West Virginia’s Hope Scholarship Program is one of the most expansive ESAs in the country and has the potential to help tens of thousands of students obtain the educational services that best fit their needs.
+It is a model for other states to emulate.
 All West Virginia students are eligible to receive an ESA if they are switching out of a public school in grades 1-12 or entering kindergarten.
 If the total amount of Hope Scholarship recipients in 2024 is less than five percent of West Virginia’s K–12 enrollment, then all K–12 students will be eligible for ESAs beginning in July 2026, regardless of whether they had previously been enrolled in a public school.
 Policymakers could do even more for West Virginia families by eliminating the prior public attendance requirement, rather than relying on the 5 percent threshold.
+ESAs are funded at 100 percent of the state’s per-pupil funding, absent administrative expenses.
+The ESA empowers families with the freedom and flexibility to customize their child’s education and the program’s rollover provision allows them to save for future educational expenses.
+Administration of the Hope Scholarship Program is overseen by a nine-member board comprising state cabinet members, education leaders, as well as governor appointees.
+This administrative structure should give ESA families a voice to ensure that the program is run effectively.
+The program generally avoids counterproductive regulations.
+(Last updated December 14, 2023)Rules and Regulations

 - Income Limit: None

-- Prior Year Public School Requirement: Yes
+- Prior Year Public School Requirement: None by 2026

-- Enrollment Cap: No
+- Enrollment Cap: None

 - Parent must sign an agreement to: